-Offshore wind is a technology that harnesses the energy of the wind over the open sea, where the wind is more powerful and consistent, to generate electricity.
-It’s an efficient source of energy that offers numerous benefits and powerful solution to the increasing U.S. energy demand.
-It is already contributing to job growth across a variety of sectors, revitalizing dormant domestic industries, and carving a path towards greater U.S. energy independence.
-Together with other energy sources, it can play a crucial part in an all of the above energy approach.
+Offshore wind is a proven technology that harnesses the energy of the wind over the open sea, where the wind is more powerful and consistent, to generate electricity.
+It’s an efficient source of energy––utilized for over 3 decades in countries across the globe––that offers numerous economic benefits and offers a powerful solution to America’s growing energy demands.
+Offshore Wind energy is already contributing to job growth across a variety of sectors, revitalizing dormant domestic industries, and carving a path towards greater U.S. energy independence.
+Together with other energy sources, it can play a crucial part in an all-of-the-above energy approach.

 How it Works

-Offshore wind projects consist of multiple wind turbines — some more than 400 feet in height, with blades the length of a football field — that are anchored to the seabed.
-On average, offshore wind turbines are around 100 feet taller than onshore wind turbines, equipped with larger blades to capture more of the wind moving across the ocean.
-These turbines capture the energy of the wind and convert it into electricity through rotating blades connected to a generator.
-This electricity is then transmitted to shore and integrated into the power grid that powers homes, businesses, and communities.
+Offshore wind projects consist of multiple wind turbines that are anchored to the seabed.
+On average, offshore wind turbines are taller than onshore wind turbines, equipped with larger blades to capture more of the wind moving across the ocean.
+These turbines harness the energy of the wind and convert it into electricity through rotating blades connected to a generator.
+This electricity is then transmitted to shore through undersea cables and integrated into the power grid that powers homes, businesses, and communities.

 When these blades are pushed by ocean winds, the shaft they are connected to spins, converting the wind energy into mechanical energy.
 Next, the shaft’s spin is amplified by a gear box, which maximizes the speed at which it can rotate.
 To convert the mechanical energy into electricity, the rotating shaft turns a rotor inside the turbine’s generator, causing magnets to rotate within a coil of wire.
-As the magnets move, they generate electricity in the wires, which can then be transferred to offshore substation via cables.
+As the magnets move, they generate electricity in the wires, which can then be transferred to an offshore substation via cables.
 The entire generation process occurs within the nacelle, the compartment behind the turbine’s blades.
-Before the electricity makes it into the grid, the offshore substation is its final stop, where it is then directed into homes, businesses, and communities.
+After departing the offshore substation, the electricity makes way toward land, reaching its final stop at an offshore substation before it is directed into the grid to power homes, businesses, and communities.

 Development of Floating Offshore Wind

-On America’s West Coast, where the ocean floor is too deep to give the turbine a rigid base, new technology is paving the way for the development and installation of floating turbines.
+Off America’s West Coast (as well as the Gulf of Maine), where the ocean floor is too deep to give the turbine a rigid base, new technology is paving the way for the development and installation of floating turbines.
 In waters deeper than around 200 feet, the use of floating technology is required.

 These floating turbines have a greater energy efficiency than traditional turbines, able to harness even more of the strong winds blowing across the ocean.